[vc_row][vc_column][vc_column_text]

 How Much Money can I Make?

 This question is impossible to answer.
-In general, it depends on where you live and how much volume your clients can provide you in the county(s) you provide coverage for.
+In general it depends on where you live and how much volume your clients can provide you in the county(s) you provide coverage for.
 The more inspections you do, the more money you can make.
-Some people only want to do 10 to 20 inspections a day, while others only want to work 2 or 3 days a week.
+Some people only want to do 10 to 20 inspections a day while others only want to work 2 or 3 days of the week.
 Other inspectors can do 80 to 100 a day.
-It’s all up to you, and of course, it really depends on where you live and how many clients you bring on.
+It’s all up to you and of course it really depends on where you live and how many clients you bring on.
 Inspectors are paid a fee per inspection.
-Obviously, the more clients you work for and the more inspections you conduct, the more money you will make.
-There are several ways we can show you how to get more clients to work for by listing your services on certain websites.
+Obviously the more clients you work for and the more inspections you conduct, the more money you will make.
+There are several ways we can show you in how to get more clients to work for by listing your services on certain websites.
 Most of them are free.